Bernardo Espinosa: International career

 In November 2015, Espinosa was named in Colombia's squad for a 2018 FIFA World Cup qualifier against Argentina, but eventually did not make his debut.
 He was called up again in March 2018, for friendlies with France and Australia.

 Espinosa was named in a preliminary 35-man squad for the finals in Russia, but he did not make the final cut.

+Post-retirement

+Espinosa retired in June 2025 aged 36, following a season in the Spanish Primera Federación with Marbella FC.
+He immediately became his last club's general manager.